pulumi/docs/content/docs/iac/clouds/aws/guides/cdk.md

 ---

-The pulumi-cdk library provides access to the many high-level libraries ('constructs') built by service teams at AWS and by the AWS CDK community.
+The pulumi-cdk library provides access to the many high-level libraries ('constructs') built by service teams at AWS and by [the AWS CDK community](https://constructs.dev/).

 The adapter allows writing [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html) code inside a Pulumi program, and having the resulting AWS resources be deployed and managed via Pulumi.
+Pulumi and CDK resources can seamlessly interact with each other.
 Outputs of resources defined in a Pulumi program can be passed into AWS CDK Constructs, and outputs from AWS CDK stacks can be used as inputs to other Pulumi resources.

 ## Getting Started